Thewhey-Brian/ADNI_Tools/README.md

 3. Required modules in [requirements.txt](https://github.com/Thewhey-Brian/ADNI_Tools/blob/master/requirements.txt).

 ## Installation
-You can use Git to clone the repository from GitHub to install the version:
+You can use Git to clone the repository from GitHub to install the latest version:
 ```
 git clone https://github.com/Thewhey-Brian/ADNI_Tools.git
 cd ADNI_Tools